Windward Heights: Summary

-Windward Heights was inspired by Emily Brontë's Wuthering Heights, and Condé has described the work as a homage to Brontë.
+Windward Heights was inspired by Emily Brontë's Wuthering Heights, and Condé described the work as a homage to Brontë.
 It transposes the Yorkshire moors in the island of Guadeloupe.
 Thus, she retains the characters of Cathy and Heathcliffe (who becomes Razyé) but transposes them into a Creole identity.
 The Linton family becomes the "De Linsseuil" family, who live on the Belles-Feuilles estate (and no longer Thrushcross Grange as in English), and the Earnshaw family becomes the Gagneur family who inhabit the Engoulevent estate (like Wuthering Heights in English).
 As a result, The Migration of Hearts can be considered a postcolonial rewriting.

-The novel comprises forty-one chapters and is divided into five parts which each represent one of the islands (Cuba, Basse-Terre, Marie-Galante, Roseau) where the story takes place.
+The novel comprises 41 chapters and is divided into five parts, each of which represent one of the islands (Cuba, Basse-Terre, Marie-Galante, Roseau) where the story takes place.

 Maryse Condé remains faithful to Brontë's novel by telling the story of Razyé's revenge on the Linnseuil family.
 But, unlike Bronte's story, Conde makes sure that Cathy and Razyé have a child, Cathy II.
 The secret of this liaison is always kept and it is because of this that Cathy II and Razyé II marry: driven by an inexplicable love, they are attracted to each other.
 As a result of their affair, they also have a child, a little girl named Anthuria.

 Razyé II and Cathy II take refuge in Roseau and it is only after the death of Cathy II that Razyé II returns to the Engoulevent estate with his daughter.